Custom Pet Portraits in Pencil

 The Photograph

-The photograph is a really important part of the process, the better the photograph the better the portrait.
+The photograph is the most important part of the process, the better the photograph the better the portrait.
 Remember, I don't know your pet like you do and have to go completely by the photograph.
 The best portraits are ones that capture your pet's natural expression - be it happy, mischievous, alert or grumpy!

 Below are some tips to help capture that perfect shot: